ampleforth/AIPs/AIPs/aip-5.md

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Ampleforth currently exposes or the creations of new ones.-->

+This creates no changes to external APIs.
+Clients, including exchanges, who listen to AMPL’s rebase events still receive the absolute supply change integer as before.
+However, note that any external application that calculates the delta independently will need to update their calculation logic.

 [Currently in progress]

 ### Test Cases